 2. Install Debian through Flash drive

-Most of the steps in this method are also same as an above method so for the similar step we shall not provide the detailed description, but only the bullet points so that the user could follow the process correctly.
+Most of the steps in this method are also the same as the above method, so for the similar step, we shall not provide a detailed description, but only the bullet points so that the user could follow the process correctly.

 Step 1: Back up any important files.

 As above, back up all your data before starting with the installation.